 I do have the app from this site HERE for white/relaxing noise, which I LOVE.

 Get Screens Out Or Off

 The bedroom should be for sleep and romance.
-Listening to a text message come in, watching late night tv, and checking Facebook one last time while laying in bed, signals our bodies to remain awake.
+Listening to a text message come in, watching late-night tv, and checking Facebook one last time while laying in bed, signals our bodies to remain awake.

-Screens ideally should be off 1 hour before bed.
+So, screens should be off 1 hour before bed.

-The nights when I work on the computer or check my social media, are often the nights that I take forever to fall asleep.
+The nights when I work on the computer or check my social media are often the nights that I take forever to fall asleep.

 Read Before Bed